 Prevention is better than a cure.

-Regular cleaning and maintenance of your shutters can prevent the natural wear and tear that comes with unloved shutters.
+Regular cleaning and maintenance can prevent the natural wear and tear.
 Minor plantation shutter problems like loose screws or misplaced pins can be fixed without too much of a problem.

-However, if you’re coming home and asking questions like “why won’t my shutters open the whole way?” or “Why is the hinge on my shutters so difficult to move?” then you should consider getting in touch with a member of the FKR Group team.
+However, if you’re coming home and asking questions like “why won’t my window coverings open the whole way?” or “Why is the hinge on my window coverings so difficult to move?” then you should consider getting in touch with a member of the FKR Group team.